siddharth-pro/gitSiddharth.github.io/index.md

 introduction: |
  proRISC is an 8-bit Softcore Processor based on RISC architecture.
 It is desiged to be synthesizable.
 Some of its features include:

-  - Can perform operations in two to three cycles
+  - Takes two to three cycles for each operation
   - Easy to understand and use
   - Synthesizable on FPGA
-  - Flexible to add new functionality since its based on RISC architecture
+  - Flexible to add a new functionality since its based on RISC architecture

 actions:
   - label: "View on GitHub"